augustine0890/augustine0890/README.md

 - 👋 Hi, I’m Augustine
 - 👀 I’m interested in distributed systems, blockchain techs
 - 🌱 I’m currently learning solidity and ethereum
-- 💞️ I’m looking to collaborate on development smart contracts
+- 💞️ I’m looking to collaborate on backend web services
 - 📫 How to reach me @augustine0890

 <!---